VioMrqs/VioMrqs/README.md

 ### [PEPS](https://peps.life/)
 _March 2022_

 After 5 months of intensive bootcamp, we gathered with the 4 mates of SLAT and build a webiste from scratch.
-We were supposed to build it on Rails x React but decided to test a new framework => Next Js, combining node & react env.
+We were supposed to build it on Rails x React but decided to test a new framework => Next JS, combining Node & React JS env.

 We decided to build a collaborative cooking webiste whose main asset lies within the handling of the database.